codenamemadison/codenamemadison/README.md

 I specialize in Frontend Engineering, Backend Engineering, Game Engineering & Game Design, Web Development, and App Development.

-🔭 Currently working on my final project for my Game Design class <br>
+🔭 Currently working on a React Native based project <br>
-🌱 Learning more about React, CSS Animation, and web apps involving the Spotify API <br>
+🌱 Learning more about React/React Native, CSS Animation, and web apps involving the Spotify API <br>
 ⚡ Looking for Software Engineering and Design roles for New Grad <br>

 ## My GitHub Stats